-The scope and scale are visible in the emblem of the manufacturer.
+The scope and scale are evident in the manufacturer’s emblem.
 “The company’s paints can be bought anywhere in the world,” the Sherwin-Williams logo says.
 “The amount of production is sufficient to color the Earth.”
 Symbols speak of the stability and durability of the composition.

 Meaning and History

 The outstanding company began as a small business opened in 1870 by two associates: Edward Williams and Henry Sherwin.
 They had a third business partner, but he sold his share of the assets, which allowed them to change the brand name to Sherwin-Williams.
 The renaming was carried out in 1884.
-By the way, the official foundation date of the company is considered to be 1866, when Sherwin began to invest in Truman Dunham & Co.
+By the way, the company’s official founding date is considered 1866, when Sherwin began investing in Truman Dunham & Co.

 All of these events took place during the home decor revolution.
 People began to ditch wallpaper in favor of other finishes.
-So the demand for paints was quite high, although they contained dangerous lead, which slowed down the mental development of children.
+So the demand for paint was quite high, despite its dangerous lead content, which slowed children’s mental development.
 The Sherwin-Williams Company was one of the first to abandon the harmful composition.
 What’s more, there are virtually no VOCs in its modern products.

 Remaining a leader in its field, the manufacturer uses the “Cover the Earth” slogan and the corresponding logo.
-It is known worldwide as one of the most “environmentally unfriendly” graphic symbols because the bucket of red paint that pours over the Earth from space looks like a threat to the planet.
+It is widely regarded as one of the most “environmentally unfriendly” graphic symbols because the bucket of red paint pouring over the Earth from space appears threatening to the planet.
 But the company itself strictly adheres to environmental standards, for which it was awarded the Green Chemistry award.
 She has no plans to change the provocative emblem because it is a valuable historical legacy.
 The first version of the drawing appeared in 1893, and two years later, it was accepted as a trademark of Sherwin-Williams.

 1885 – 1905